 What is the difference between acupuncture and dry needling?

 Dry needling or myofascial trigger point therapy is the practice of releasing nodules within the muscles known as trigger points in order to treat pain associated with injuries.

 It is called dry needling because unlike the purpose of a hypodermic needle, there is is no exchange of fluids in our out of the needle point.
-This term has been used as a way to disguise what is actually one of the many techniques used by acupuncturists, so that it can be taught to and used by practitioners who are not.

 On July 1st 2012 in Australia, the term ‘Acupuncturist ‘ became a protected title when all accredited acupuncture practitioners became registered under the Australian Health Practitioner Regulation Agency (AHPRA) along with other nationally registered health professions such as medical practitioners, nurses, dentists and pharmacists etc. This now meant people without the adequate skill or training would not meet the strict requirements of the Chinese Medicine Board of Australia under AHPRA, and could not call themselves acupuncturists.